ainsleys/derivadex-api-docs/source/includes/main.md

 # Getting Started

 DerivaDEX is a decentralized exchange.
 As such, trading is non-custodial.
-Users are responsible for their own funds, which are deposited to the DerivaDEX smart contract on Ethereum for trading.
+Users are responsible for their own funds, which are deposited to the DerivaDEX smart contracts on Ethereum for trading.

 To begin interacting with the DerivaDEX ecosystem programmatically, you generally will want to follow these steps:
 1. Deposit funds via Ethereum via an Ethereum client